SergiuTripon/irdm-text-mining-distributed-computing/README.md

 #### IRDM - Assignment 1 - Part A & B

-This is an assigment I completed as part of the Information Retrieval and Data Mining module (MSc Web Science and Big Data Analytics) which I undertook at UCL.
+This is an assigment I completed as part of the [COMPGI15 - Information Retrieval & Data Mining](http://www.cs.ucl.ac.uk/teaching_learning/syllabus/mscml/gi15_information_retrieval_data_mining/) module (MSc Web Science and Big Data Analytics) which I undertook at UCL.

 Repository contents: